naahe25/naahe25/README.md

 - 📝 I regularly write articles on [naahe25.github.io](naahe25.github.io)

-- 💬 Ask me about **I am a student of BSc In Software Engineering In Metropolitan University Bangladesh.**
+- 💬 Ask me about: **I am a student of BSc In Software Engineering In Metropolitan University Bangladesh.**

 - 📫 How to reach me **naahebd25@gmail.com**

-- ⚡ Fun fact **I Love To Be A Decent Person.**
+- ⚡ Fun fact: **The First Programming Language Is Known As FORTRAN**

 <h3 align="left">Connect with me:</h3>
 <p align="left">